synoa/synoa.github.io/documentation/git/workflow.md

 # Test
 Test your changes on live system

-# Push master to the production site [@see #prepare-deployment]
-git push production master
 ```

 If everything is done you can delete your **release** branch because we don't need it anymore.